ohhyeonn/studyin/README.md

 > This project was designed to study the basic skills of web applications.
-> It's impossible to execute. because of database
+> It's impossible to execute because of database

 # 👋studyin